TypicalFork/mdBook/guide/src/cli/init.md

 When you use the `--theme` flag, the default theme will be copied into a directory called `theme` in your source directory so that you can modify it.

-The theme is selectively overwritten, this means that if you don't want to overwrite a specific file, just delete it and the default file will be used.
+The theme is selectively overwritten; this means that if you don't want to overwrite a specific file, just delete it, and the default file will be used.